29lcannon/29lcannon/README.md

 - 👋 Hi, I’m Luke
-- 👀 I’m interested in building a website from scratch.
+- 👀 I’m interested in building an app from scratch.
 - 🌱 I’m currently learning HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate on any creative projects!
 - 📫 How to reach me: Email - 29lcannon@gmail.com